sasquatch678/A-Painted-World---Remastered/Gameplay/Miscellaneous.md

 -A 30+ pages recipe book is included with the Cooking Kit.
 You can also purchase one from Phintias at The First Edition book store in the Market District.
 Restocks every 6 hours.

 ### FISHING
- -Fishing: You can fish using a fishing net!
+- You can fish using a fishing net!
 Equip the fishing net (automatically provided) and head into the water.
 Patience will reward you with fish… and sometimes unexpected items.
-When you're done fishing, you can unequip the fishing net and head back to dry land.
+- When you're done fishing, you can unequip the fishing net and head back to dry land.
--Fishing Leveling: You earn Fishing Points by catching fish, which allow you to level up (with patience!) your fishing skill and increase your chances of catching bigger fish.
+- Fishing Leveling: You earn Fishing Points by catching fish, which allow you to level up (with patience!) your fishing skill and increase your chances of catching bigger fish.
 You automatically level up your fishing Lvl when you have enough Fishing Points (Lvl 2 = 50 pts, Lvl 3 = 200 pts).
--The fishing system includes custom messages inspired by Oblivion’s level-up messages, keeping the experience immersive and lore-friendly.
+- The fishing system includes custom messages inspired by Oblivion’s level-up messages, keeping the experience immersive and lore-friendly.
 - Perfect for securing a steady source of food and income.

 ### AMBIENCE OF THE INN